Hawaii Medicaid / Med-QUEST Eligibility for Long-Term Care: Income & Asset Limits

 Treatment of Income for a Couple

-Income is counted differently when only one spouse applies for Regular Medicaid / Aged, Blind, and Disabled; the income of both the applicant spouse and non-applicant spouse is calculated towards the applicant’s income eligibility.
+Income is counted differently when only one spouse applies for Regular Medicaid / Aged, Blind, and Disabled; the income of both spouses is calculated towards the applicant’s income eligibility.
 Furthermore, the non-applicant spouse cannot receive a Spousal Income Allowance.
 More on how Medicaid calculates income.

 Asset Definition & Exceptions